Jyvay/SIMpat/README.md

 ## Metrics for comparing patient synthetic EHR graphs

 The goal of this project was to build metrics to compare two patient dataset, imported as graphs in the Neo4j database.
 The metrics are based on the paper 'Inter-patient distance metrics using snomed ct defining relationships.' by Melton and al. (2006).
-More informations about metrics can be found on section 4 of the Graph Project main report https://www.overleaf.com/read/hxgrctfytscq#251ad4.

 To obtain the Metrics, one needs to run in a sequential order the functions<br />